alxspiker/Hybrid-Emergent-Coupling-Model-of-Gravity/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check the [issues page](https://github.com/YOUR_USERNAME/Theory-of-Everything/issues) if you want to contribute.
-(Note: You will need to replace `YOUR_USERNAME` with your actual GitHub username).
+Feel free to check the [issues page](https://github.com/alxspiker/Theory-of-Everything/issues) if you want to contribute.

 ## License